Flixbox/songseeker-card-generator/README.md

 - `--fix-links`: (Slow, ~5-10 seconds per link) Automatically pulls up each YouTube link to verify that the video exists.
 Replaces the QR code with the first live search result if the given link isn't a valid video.
 Only works with songs (restricted to songs only to avoid video noise).
 - `--fix-csv`: (Slow, ~5-10 seconds per link) Includes `--fix-links`.
 Also fix any mistakes in the csv (updates links, removes duplicates). **Protip: If you provide this parameter, you don't need to add any links in your CSV.**

-The `fix` parameters will also fix the year for every song by searching musicbrainz.

 ### Example

 ```bash